fewagency/fluent-html/readme.md

 * strings (will be escaped)
 * objects implementing `Htmlable`
 * arrayables

-or callables returning any of those types.
+...or callables returning any of those types.

 ```php
 @param string|Htmlable|callable|array|Arrayable $html_contents,...